Recruitment Process Outsourcing (RPO): Helping Healthcare Organizations Stay Focused on Patient Care

 The Explosion of RPO

-RPO first surfaced in telecom in 1990s, then exploded after the Great Recession in other industries, such as finance, insurance, and oil and gas, Findley said.
+RPO first surfaced in telecom in 1990s, then exploded after the Great Recession in other industries, such as finance, insurance, and oil and gas.
 These industries needed to be agile and flexible when it came to recruiting, and RPO helped them.

 While healthcare was initially slow to adopt RPO, circumstances have changed.
 In the last several years, many hospital systems have consolidated, and their operating budgets have grown exponentially.
 The new, much larger organizations drew leaders from non-healthcare Fortune 100 companies, who brought with them best practices in hiring and recruitment, plus the operational courage to effect change, such as implementing RPO.